pallets/click/docs/python3.rst

 Python 3 Surrogate Handling
 ---------------------------

-Click on Python 3 does all the unicode handling in the standard library and is subject to its behavior.
-On Python 2 click does all the unicode handling itself which means there are differences in error behavior.
+Click on Python 3 does all the Unicode handling in the standard library and is subject to its behavior.
+On Python 2 click does all the Unicode handling itself which means there are differences in error behavior.

-The most glaring difference is that on Python 2 unicode will "just work" but requires extra care on Python 3.
-The reason for this is that on Python 3 the encoding detection is done in the interpreter and on Linux and certain other operating systems its encoding handling is problematic.
+The most glaring difference is that on Python 2, Unicode will "just work", but requires extra care on Python 3.
+The reason for this is that on Python 3, the encoding detection is done in the interpreter and on Linux and certain other operating systems its encoding handling is problematic.

-The biggest source of frustration there is that click scripts invoked by init systems (sysvinit, upstart, systemd, etc.), deployment tools (salt, puppet) or cron jobs (cron) will refuse to work unless a unicode locale is exported.
+The biggest source of frustration is that click scripts invoked by init systems (sysvinit, upstart, systemd, etc.), deployment tools (salt, puppet) or cron jobs (cron) will refuse to work unless a Unicode locale is exported.

 If click encounters such an environment it will prevent further execution to force you to set a locale.
-This is done because click cannot know about the state of the system once it's invoked and restore the values before Python's unicode handling kicked in.
+This is done because click cannot know about the state of the system once it's invoked and restore the values before Python's Unicode handling kicked in.

 If you see something like this error on Python 3::